 The project data is maintained by Vermont DEC and is stored in a Microsoft SQL Server 2005 database.
-Daily tape backup is provided, and copies of backup files are archived in separate locations.
+Daily backup is provided, and copies of backup files are archived in separate locations.
 Database security features are employed to prevent editing or deletion of the original data by users other than the authorized database administrators.
 Copies of the current database are also available at the New York State DEC.
-The data are available to other government agencies, researchers, consultants, students, and the general public on request in either electronic, paper copy form or on the web at: http://www.anr.state.vt.us/dec/waterq/lakes/htm/lp\longterm.htm
+The data are available to other government agencies, researchers, consultants, students, and the general public on request in either electronic, paper copy form or on the web at: http://dec.vermont.gov/watershed/lakes-ponds/monitor/lake-champlain